rocky-linux/documentation/docs/books/learning_bash/06-conditional-structures.md

     The `else` block is optional.

-    There is a need to perform some actions only if the evaluation of the command is true and to have nothing to do if it is false.
+    There is often a need to perform some actions only if the evaluation of the command is true and to do nothing if it is false.

     The word `fi` closes the structure.